-You’ve bought into the idea that a public presence is important, and you can see that there are different ways you can be present, but now you must decide where you will live.
+You’ve bought into the idea that a strong public presence is important, and you can see that there are different ways you can be present.
+Now you have to decide where you will live.
 You will need a static, virtual presence to which you can point others.
 You need a place that represents you.
-You need a digital map.
+This is why you need a digital map.

 Specifically, ask yourself:

 - where will I keep my ideas and the things I make?